phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

     $di = new FactoryDefault();

 Cet extrait enregistre la majorité des services avec les composants fournis par le framework.
 Si on a besoin d'outrepasser la définition de certains services on pourrait le modifier comme on l'a fait pour la "session" au dessus.
-C'est l'intérêt de la variable $di.
+C'est l'intérêt de la variable :code:`$di`.

 In next chapter, we will see how to authentication and authorization is implemented in INVO.